ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 The block difficulty is limited by the `PoWLimit`, a per-network easiest block difficulty.

+### Difficulty filter
+[difficulty-filter]: #difficulty-filter

+The difficulty filter consists of two alternative checks:
+* the hash difficulty is less than or equal to the difficulty threshold (lower values are harder to generate), or
+* the block is a testnet minimum difficulty block.

+The default difficulty filter is a context-free check.
+The testnet minimum difficulty filter uses the time from the previous block.

-## Test network minimum difficulty blocks
+#### Test network minimum difficulty blocks
 [test-net-min-difficulty]: #test-net-min-difficulty

-Starting from testnet block 299188, the difficulty filter on testnet is modified as follows:

-A block passes the difficulty filter if:
+Blocks pass the testnet minimum difficulty filter if:
+* the block is a testnet block,
-* the hash difficulty is less than or equal to the difficulty threshold, or
+* the block's height is 299188 or greater,
-* the time gap from the previous block is at least 6 times the target spacing, and the hash difficulty is less than or equal to the testnet `PoWLimit` [ZIP-208].
+* the time gap from the previous block is at least 6 times the target spacing, and
+* the block hash is less than or equal to the testnet `PoWLimit` [ZIP-208].

-The value of the difficulty threshold in the block header is used to calculate the difficulty adjustments for subsequent blocks.
-These calculations remain the same, even if the relevant chain contains minimum-difficulty blocks.
+The minimum difficulty filter does not change how subsequent block difficulties are calculated.
+The value of the difficulty threshold in the block header is used to calculate the difficulty adjustments for subsequent blocks, even if that value was ignored by the minimum difficulty filter.

 [ZIP-208]: https://zips.z.cash/zip-0208#minimum-difficulty-blocks-on-the-test-network